Remove Latest FBI MoneyPak Virus Despite Safe Mode Forced Restart

 The original virus would infect the ctfmon.exe system file which is often executed as a startup program.
 The original fix was to simply boot the computer into safe mode and remove ctfmon from the startup programs, then the computer could be booted and scanned for viruses.
 FBI MoneyPak 2.0 (as I call it) has hit the streets and now forces your computer to restart upon booting into safe mode.
 Originally I thought the only fix would be to hook the hard drive up to a different machine to perform the removal.
 However, I have managed to trick the virus once again and through these directions you can remove the virus safely.

-UPDATE: This technique has worked for many, yet there are still those who cannot make it work.
-I am in the process of finding a work-around for those who cannot get any safe mode to work, but I have not personally come across a version of this virus that kicks me out of all 3 safe modes.
+This technique has worked for many users.
+I have not personally come across a version of this virus that kicks me out of all 3 safe modes.
+However, for some mutations of the Virus, a few users are still having issues.

 If this process does not work for you, do not fret!
-There IS an alternative method that will work, but it’s more complicated.
-Click the link below to view my alternate method.
+There is an alternative method that will work, but it’s more complicated.
+Remove the FBI MoneyPak Virus Using Hiren’s BootCD is an alternative that works even if this article does not.
+So try the steps below.
+If they are unsuccessful, then move on to using the BootCD.

 Steps for virus removal